scds/text-analysis-1/ocr-correction.md

 ### STEP 4: Remove whitespaces and blank rows

 Much like punctuation, whitespaces in front of or behind a word will prevent it from being grouped with other instances of the same word in OpenRefine.
-Although there are ways to normalize the data in OpenRefine through the "Cluster and Edit" function, we can easily remove them using the "Remove trailing whitespaces" function.
+Although there are ways to normalize the data in OpenRefine through the "Cluster and Edit" function, we can easily remove them using the "Remove leading and trailing whitespaces" function.

-It is possible that no rows will be
+It is possible that no rows will be affected by removing leading and trailing whitespaces.

 Optionally, you may also wish to remove blank rows in the dataset.
-Blank - Blank rows are not relevant to our error correction tasks in OpenRefine and
+Blank rows are not relevant to our error correction tasks in OpenRefine and, as OpenRefine does have a ceiling on the number of rows it can work with, you may wish to delete.

-Remove trailing whitespaces - reduces the likelihood that , but think through before doing.

 ### STRATEGY: Find-and-Replace